Being an introvert won’t take anything away from your role as a mom. In fact, your kids will get something extra special from you.

 See if you recognize yourself in these traits and remember that you’re giving your children a wonderful gift of having you: an introverted mom.

-6 Reasons We Introverts Make Amazing Moms
+6 Reasons Why Introverts Make Amazing Moms

 When asked about my best personality strength, this is always the first one that comes to my mind: being a great listener.
-Listening just comes naturally to introverts because we’re not concerned with filling the space with our own voice.
+Listening just comes naturally to most introverts because we’re not concerned with filling the space with our own voice.
 It’s such an important skill, especially for connecting with your children.

 2. We’re strongly empathetic — if my child is in pain, I’m in pain.